garamond13/alt-scale/README.md

 `altUpscale` is optimised for and only does upscaling\
 `altUpscaleUnsharp` is optimised for and only does upscaling, also provides unsharp mask\
-`altUpscaleHDR` is optimised for and only does upscaling; HDR version\
-`altUpscaleUnsharpHDR` is optimised for and only does upscaling, also provides unsharp mask; HDR version\
 `altDownscale` is optimised for and only does downscaling\
 `altDownscaleUnsharp` is optimised for and only does downscaling, also provides unsharp mask\
 `altDownscaleGaussian` is optimised for and only does downscaling, also provides gaussian blur\